Global Health & Humanitarianism

 - Improve the public health effectiveness of humanitarian response through scientific research and technological innovation

-- Understand the root causes of large-scale suffering and the role of the humanitarian sector in addressing it
+- Understand the root causes of humanitarian emergencies and the role of the humanitarian sector in addressing it

 Collaborate with us

 The Dahdaleh Institute aims to have real, significant impact in humanitarian practice, a goal which compels us to partner with those in the field and start from the questions they ask.